-Our Modern Slavery Statement (when released) will set out actions taken to identify, assess and manage modern slavery risks in our operations and supply chain during the 2023 financial year.
+Our Modern Slavery Statement sets out actions taken to identify, assess and manage modern slavery risks in our operations and supply chain during the financial year ended 30 September 2023.

 Our 2023 Modern Slavery Statement will be available at anz.com/esgreport prior to our Annual General Meeting.